Annual General Meeting (AGM) 2026

 Insight: Early coverage secures a child’s protection at lower premiums and guarantees acceptance before health issues arise.

-5. Disability Income Insurance
+5. Disability income insurance

 Why it matters: Your ability to earn is often your biggest asset.
 Disability income insurance protects against loss of income due to illness or accident.